Jimmy-Z/potato-routing/README.md

 	* could be a virtual machine.
 * side router runs the VPN connection.
 	* in this tutorial, we use wireguard.
-		* preferably accompanied with udp2raw or phantun
+		* preferably accompanied with udp2raw or phantun.
 * our default gateway will be the side router.
 * when traffic reach side router, it will be routed to main router or VPN accordingly.
 * and a special DNS configuration is required.
 	* obviously we can't use DNS from ISP.
 	* use DNS from VPN will not be optimal.
-* tested on bullseye.
 * the name is a tribute to Tor.

 ## Configuration